vorotina/design/README.md

 ##### /src/header-module/header.view.mobile.js

-knows nothing of the outside world, only knows of the controller as $scope, invokes handlers in controller when some action takes place
+knows nothing of the outside world, only knows of the controller as $scope, invokes handlers described in controller when some action takes place

 ```javascript
 // init function return rendered swig template with cached DOM elements and  attached events